zzeroo/rust-crosspile/README.md

 ![Rust Crosspile Logo](resources/Docker_Rust.svg)

 # Usage:
-First you have to build the container, from within **this** repo directory.
+First you have to build the image, from within **this** repo directory.
 Your have to pass the user and group id of the your user to the build command.
 See [here][docker containers as current user] why.

-The following example builds a container named `rust-crosspile`.
+The following example builds a image named `rust-crosspile`.
-This container builds the foundation for all your projects you whant to cross compile.
+This image builds the foundation for all your projects you whant to cross compile.

-**The container only has to be created once!**
+**The image only has to be build once!**

 ```bash
 docker image build \